Self-consistent vertex corrected $GW$ with static and dynamic screening using tensor hypercontraction: assessment of molecular charged excitations: Results and Discussion

 \subsection{Computational details}

-We used \textsc{PySCF}~\cite{PYSCF:2015,PYSCF:2018,PYSCF:2020} (version 2.6.2, commit hash \texttt{b6bfced}) to obtain converged unrestricted Hartree–Fock (UHF) reference solutions, which served as starting points for all subsequent THC-sc$GW$ and THC-sc$GW\Gamma$ calculations.
+We used \textsc{PySCF}~\cite{PYSCF:2015,PYSCF:2018,PYSCF:2020,PySCF:2026} (version 2.6.2, commit hash \texttt{b6bfced}) to obtain converged unrestricted Hartree-Fock (UHF) reference solutions, which served as starting points for all subsequent THC-sc$GW$ and THC-sc$GW\Gamma_{\Sigma}$ calculations.
 Within the same framework, we generated all one- and two-electron integrals and constructed dense Becke integration grids~\cite{Becke1988} used to initialize the THC decomposition and the subsequent pruning.
+To ensure that cross-study comparisons are free of basis-set bias, we matched our orbital basis choices to those of the original studies that reported the corresponding data set: cc-pVQZ~\cite{Dunning:ccpvxz:1989,Dunning:ccpvxz:LiNaBeMg,Dunning:ccpvxz:Al-Ar} was used for the 29-molecule (referred to as $G_0W_0\Gamma$29 in this work) set of Maggio \textit{et al.},~\cite{Maggio:GWVertexCorrected:2017}, and def2-TZVPP~\cite{Schafer:def2:1992,Schafer:def2:1994,Eichkorn:def2_aux:_1997,Weigend:def2_gaussian:2003,Weigend:def2_tq:2005} was used for the original $GW$100 benchmark set and its subsequent assessment of $GW$ approaches.~\cite{van_setten_gw100_2015,caruso_benchmark_2016}

+The def2-TZVPP basis set is not available as an all-electron basis for fifth-period elements and heavier, for which effective core potentials are required.
+Since the present work focuses on all-electron calculations, molecules containing fifth-period or heavier element were excluded from our data set.
+After this exclusion, a total of 93 molecules were retained in the $GW$100 benchmark set.

-To ensure that cross-study comparisons are free of basis-set bias, we matched our orbital basis choices to those of the original studies that reported the corresponding datasets: cc-pVQZ~\cite{Dunning:ccpvxz:1989,Dunning:ccpvxz:LiNaBeMg,Dunning:ccpvxz:Al-Ar} was used for the 29-molecule (referred to as $G_0W_0\Gamma$29 in this work) set of Maggio \textit{et al.},~\cite{Maggio:GWVertexCorrected:2017}, and def2-TZVPP~\cite{Schafer:def2:1992,Schafer:def2:1994,Eichkorn:def2_aux:_1997,Weigend:def2_gaussian:2003,Weigend:def2_tq:2005} was used for the $GW$100 set.~\cite{GW100} The choices of basis sets are consistent with previous works.~\cite{Wen:2023} DF auxiliary bases for the static part of the self-energy $\Sigma_\infty[G]$ were generated via the augmented even-tempered-basis (ETB) procedure implemented in \textsc{PySCF} with $\beta_{\mathrm{ETB}}=2.0$, while THC interpolating vectors for the dynamic part, $\tilde{\Sigma}[G](i\omega_n)$, were constructed from dense Becke integration grids following the approach of Ref.~\cite{Lee:THC:2020} with the number of the THC interpolation points per AO, $\alpha_{\mathrm{Ipts}}$ of 10.
+The choices of basis sets are consistent with previous works.~\cite{wen_comparing_2024} DF auxiliary bases for the static part of the self-energy $\Sigma_\infty[G]$ were generated via the augmented even-tempered-basis (ETB) procedure implemented in \textsc{PySCF} with $\beta_{\mathrm{ETB}}=2.0$, while THC interpolating vectors for the dynamic part, $\tilde{\Sigma}[G](i\omega_n)$, were constructed from dense Becke integration grids following the approach of Ref.~\cite{Lee:THC:2020} with the number of the THC interpolation points per AO, $\alpha_{\mathrm{Ipts}}$ of 10.